Open Positions

 To perform effectively in this position, the incumbent must have:

-• Accurate skills in Microsoft Office including Word, Excel and Outlook
+• Routine, accurate skills in Microsoft Office including Word, Excel and Outlook.

 • Working knowledge of contemporary office methods.

-• Ability to communicate and work effectively with people of diverse cultures, ages and backgrounds.
+• Ability to work effectively with people of diverse cultures, ages and backgrounds.

 Typically, these skills and experience result from completion of high school, and one or more years experience in similar positions.